 - Manually Upload File via FTP

-To do this, you just have to do is to add the following code to your theme’s function.php files where function.php file defines classes, actions, functions and filters that is used by templates.
+To do this, you just have to do is to add the following code to your theme’s function.php files where the function.php file defines classes, actions, functions, and filters that are used by templates.
 Function.php file is automatically loaded in the admin bar and front-end pages of a WordPress site.

 @ini_set( ‘post_max_size’, ’64M’);

 @ini_set( ‘max_execution_time’, ‘300’ );

-However, you can exceed the value to be more than the file you are trying to uploads in upload_max_size_ and post_max_size.
+However, you can exceed the value to be more than the file you are trying to upload in upload_max_size_ and post_max_size.

-You will also have to extend the max_execution_time to the time that you seems it would take for the file to upload.
+You will also have to extend the max_execution_time to the time that it seems it would take for the file to upload.
 Additionally, you can try to double this value if you are unsure.
 As 413 request entity too large error relies on the extended time.

 In case, if the above method is not working properly, then you can easily remove the error via this method.

-Further, to fix 413 Request Entity Too Large Error – All you have to do is to edit the .htaccess file entirely.
-As .htaccess file belongs to Apache server.
+Further, to fix the 413 Request Entity Too Large Error – All you have to do is to edit the .htaccess file entirely.
+As the .htaccess file belongs to Apache server.
 Actually, this is the server configuration file that communicates with the server to respond to your WordPress Website.